About

 College info

-The four-year Doctor of Medicine (MD) is offered by the University of Saskatchewan's College of Medicine.
+The four-year Doctor of Medicine (M.D.) is offered by the University of Saskatchewan's College of Medicine.

 Established first as the School of Medical Sciences in 1926 and later as the College of Medicine in 1953, the College has a full range of academic programming, including the School of Rehabilitation Science and the Division of Biomedical Sciences.
 The College of Medicine serves the people of Saskatchewan by producing outstanding clinical practitioners, generating new knowledge and facilitating improved patient outcomes.